Corporate contract services & reasonable rates

 Actual breach: This is simply where one party fulfills their contractual obligations and the other fails to perform.

 Anticipatory breach: One party refuses to fulfill their contractual agreement before the date due.
 An example would be a seller agreeing to sell property to a buyer in a week’s time and changing their mind after a couple of days.

 Minor breach: This involves non-compliance with a minor and non-essential aspect of a contractual agreement.
-Where a minor breach occurs, oftentimes the parties are able to repair whatever breach has occurred and the contract may still able to be fulfilled.
+Where a minor breach occurs, oftentimes the parties can repair whatever breach has occurred and the contract may still be able to be fulfilled.